 “The Ratification of the Conventions of nine States, shall be sufficient for the Establishment of this Constitution between the States so ratifying the Same”

 Creating a Nation Rather than an Alliance

-This requirement of only nine of thirteen states for ratification and ¾ of the States for amendments meant the individual States relinquished significant sovereignty.
-Each State had an equal say in changes under the Articles of Confederation unanimous consent requirement.
-Under the Constitution, member States would become subordinate to the federal government required to accept changes a State might not approve.
-This change was monumental in that the States would become a nation rather than an alliance.
+This requirement of only nine of thirteen states for ratification and only ¾ of the States for amendments meant the individual States relinquished significant sovereignty.
+Any State could veto changes under the Articles of Confederation unanimous consent requirement.
+Under the Constitution, member States would become subordinate to the federal government and be required to accept changes a State might not approve.
+This change was monumental in that the States would become part of a nation rather than an alliance of independent countries.

 Governeur Morris set forth the purposes of this nation in the Preamble, with perhaps the three most memorable words in United States history: “We the People”.

 Constitution Sent to State Ratifying Conventions

 When the Confederation Congress sent the proposed Constitution to the States, ratification was far from certain.
 Each state held a special election selecting delegates for ratification conventions.
 This was important because the Constitution would be approved by “the people”, not the governments of the states.
 In keeping with the Declaration of Independence, the Constitution would be approved by obtaining the consent of the governed.
 Political battles were fought in every State.